fike/Pragma_header/README.md

 Fernando Ike specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The software provided hereunder is on an "as is" basis, and Dickson S. Guedes has no obligations to provide maintenance, support, updates, enhancements, or modifications.
+The software provided hereunder is on an "as is" basis, and Fernando Ike has no obligations to provide maintenance, support, updates, enhancements, or modifications.